robstoll/atrium/misc/kdoc/packages.md

 ## KDoc of Atrium
 Atrium is built up by different modules, each available for different platforms.

+The packages shown below contain classes etc. of all modules excluding the one of _atrium-core-robstoll_, _atrium-core-robstoll-lib_, _atrium-domain-robstoll_ and _atrium-domain-robstoll-lib_.

-The following names do not include the platform specific suffixes which are `-common`, `-jvm`, and `-js`.
+The following names do not include the platform specific suffixes which are `-common`, `-jvm`, `-js` and `-android`.

 Bundle modules:
 - **atrium-fluent-en&#95;GB**  defines to have a dependency on
-  atrium-api-fluent-en&#95;GB, atrium-translations-en&#95;GB, atrium-logic and atrium-core-robstoll
+  atrium-api-fluent-en&#95;GB, atrium-translations-en&#95;GB, atrium-domain-robstoll and and atrium-core-robstoll
 - **atrium-infix-en&#95;GB-robstoll** defines to have a dependency on
-  atrium-api-infix-en&#95;GB, atrium-translations-en&#95;GB, atrium-logic and atrium-core-robstoll
+  atrium-api-infix-en&#95;GB, atrium-translations-en&#95;GB, atrium-domain-robstoll and and atrium-core-robstoll

 API modules:
 - **atrium-api-fluent-en&#95;GB** provides an assertion function API in English where the main